elchanan89/assignment/README.md

 The application will run on port 3000 by default.

 Insert the google maps api-kay in order to use the map

+*Note that some addresses can't be found on google maps.